git worktree manager · v0.10.0

 When things get messy.

-• grove cleanRemove all managed worktrees + orphan cleanup; --force to skip
+• grove cleanRemove managed worktrees + orphans without forcing submodule neighbors; --force is explicit

 • grove adoptRegister an orphan worktree